Reflex Sympathetic Dystrophy Syndrome

 The idea of using receptors as gateways for pain drugs is a novel idea, supported by

-of neurons, located in the spinal cord, that together form a major portion of the pathway
+population of neurons, located in the spinal cord, that together form a major portion of

-responsible for carrying persistent pain signals to the brain.
-When animals were given
+the pathway responsible for carrying persistent pain signals to the brain.
+When animals

-injections of a lethal cocktail containing substance P linked to the chemical saporin, this
+were given injections of a lethal cocktail containing substance P linked to the chemical

-group of cells, whose sole function is to communicate pain, were killed.
-Receptors for
+saporin, this group of cells, whose sole function is to communicate pain, were killed.

 Another promising area of research using the body's natural pain-killing abilities is the

-develop arthritis.
-Chromaffin cells produce several of the body's pain-killing substances and
+to develop arthritis.
+Chromaffin cells produce several of the body's pain-killing

-called prostaglandins.
-Prostaglandins stimulate nerves at the site of injury and cause
+hormones called prostaglandins.
+Prostaglandins stimulate nerves at the site of injury

-inflammation and fever.
-Certain drugs, including NSAIDs, act against such hormones by
+and cause inflammation and fever.
+Certain drugs, including NSAIDs, act against such

-plays a complicated role in this process.
-For example, before a migraine headache,
+serotonin plays a complicated role in this process.
+For example, before a migraine

-serotonin levels fall.
-Drugs for migraine include the triptans: sumatriptan (Imitrix®),
+headache, serotonin levels fall.
+Drugs for migraine include the triptans: sumatriptan

-because they mimic the action of endogenous (natural) serotonin and bind to specific
+serotonin agonists because they mimic the action of endogenous (natural) serotonin and

 Ongoing pain research, much of it supported by the NINDS, continues to reveal at an